martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 Since the work on TLS 1.3 is not yet complete, these changes might be integrated before TLS 1.3 is completed.
 Failing that, new extensions to TLS might be considered to negotiate their use.

+## Sequence Numbers

+QUIC relies on a single sequence number space for identifying frames.
+DTLS does not provide a contiguous sequence number space as each change of traffic keys causes sequence numbers to be reset.
+This change occurs at the transition from 0-RTT application data to full application data, plus when traffic keys are updated.

+The only reason for the separate sequence number space is to support the guarantees required by TLS.
+For TLS, an attacker with access to record protection keys might be able to force loss of a number of packets that are protected by the next key.

+DTLS does not need to abide by this constraint since it does not promise a contiguous stream of packets.
+Attacker-induced loss is not distinguishable from other forms of loss.
+For this reason, a single sequence number space is acceptable.

 ## Handshake Message Loss Recovery {#dtls-feedback}